 Previous and current research

 Meiosis is a specialised cell division process that generates haploid gametes from diploid precursor cells.
 During the meiotic cell division process, homologous chromosomes undergo recombination and are then segregated from each other.
-Errors in this process are a major cause for infertility and can also result in developmental disorders such as Down Syndrome.
+Errors in this process are a major cause for infertility and can also result in developmental disorders such as Down syndrome.
 For homologous chromosomes to segregate properly during meiotic divisions, they must first pair during meiotic prophase.
 Pairing is ultimately stabilised by crossover formation, which generates physical linkages between the homologous chromosomes and gives rise to genetic diversity.
-However, how these processes are regulated remains unclear.
-More than a century ago using electron microscopy, scientists have identified a unique, ladder-like structure, the synaptonemal complex, which assembles between homologous chromosomes during meiosis.
+However, the way in which these processes are regulated remains unclear.
+More than a century ago, using electron microscopy, scientists identified a unique, ladder-like structure, the synaptonemal complex, which assembles between homologous chromosomes during meiosis.
 Since then, several studies have identified the components within this complex and have revealed that this structure is key in regulating meiotic processes.